Perpetuator-LLC/cc-fe/notes/user_stories/USE_NEW_BOT.md

 The chat ID is `2123456789`

-The next step is to add the Capital Copilot Bot to the group:
+The next step is to add the new Bot to the group:
 - In the Telegram group, click on the group name
   - Click on 'Edit'
   - Click on 'Admins'
   - Click on 'Add Admin'
-  - Search for 'Capital Copilot'
+  - Search for your new bot name
-  - Click on 'Capital Copilot': @capital_copilot_crypto_news_bot
+  - Click on your new bot name (e.g. `My
   - Disable all permissions except 'Post Messages'
   - Click on 'Done'